AmazingMonster/conceptrodon/docs/facilities/regularities/funyosteon/forward_if_rvalue.doc.md

 ## Implementation

-The implementation of `Functivore::forward_if_rvalue` is similar to that of `std::forward`.
+The implementation of `Funyosteon::forward_if_rvalue` is similar to that of `std::forward`.

-The difference is that when provided by an lvalue, instead of forwarding it based on the target type, `Functivore::forward_if_rvalue` always returns a copy.
+The difference is that when provided by an lvalue, instead of forwarding it based on the target type, `Funyosteon::forward_if_rvalue` always returns a copy.

 ```C++
 template<typename Target>